 - Date unknown.
 Active; focal plane about 12 m (39 ft); continuous green light.

-Light on a mast rising from a 1-story pier house.
-A 2009 photo and an earlier photo are available, and Google has a satellite view.
+Light mounted atop a 1-story pier house.
+A 2013 photo is available, Samorn Tuon has a photo sphere, and Google has a satellite view.
+The earlier light, a mast on small pierhead building, is seen in a 2009 photo and an earlier photo.
 Located at the end of the mole used by cruise ships docking

 at Kampong Saom (Sihanoukville).
 Accessible by walking the mole.
 Site open,